danirod/dummyauth/README.md

 As a further experiment, if the validator doesn't find an authorization_endpoint but finds rel="me" links, it should take you to IndieLogin.com to authenticate yourself using one of your social identities (Twitter, GitHub...)

-### May accept invalid profile URLs

-At the moment Dummy Auth does not validate an URL against the rules defined in Section 3.1 of the IndieAuth spec.
-For instance, URLs that have a port component or a fragment component.

-### Does not accept a hostname

-It would be easier if you could just use `example.com` and let the system add http: or https:.
-At the moment you have to type `http://example.com/` or the validation will fail.